Managing a subscription

 to the method's configuration object.

-How you replace a subscription's current source with a new source depends on whether you're using Drop-in payments or DigitalRiver.js with Elements.
+How you replace a current with a new source depends on whether you're using Drop-in payments or DigitalRiver.js with Elements.

 If customers accept the terms, submit their information, and the resulting create source request is successful, the onSuccess